mapr-demos/finserv-application-blueprint/README.md

 java -cp ./target/nyse-taq-streaming-1.0.jar:./src/test/resources com.mapr.demo.finserv.Run consumer /user/mapr/taq:trades 3
 ```

-In this example we are starting 3 threads to handle the 3 partitions and specified the topic name as ```/user/mapr/taq::trades```.
+In this example we are starting 3 threads to handle the 3 partitions in topic, ```/user/mapr/taq:trades```.

 ### Step 5:  Starting Other Consumers